 Growing up in Colorado, fall meant cottonwood and aspen trees covered in golden leaves, maples that were orange and cranberry red.
 It was a new pair of jeans, a comfy sweatshirt over a t-shirt.
 Mornings were crisp, and the afternoon sun made our cheeks rosy.
 And of course, brilliant blue skies.
 It was all pretty idyllic.
 These gluten free pumpkin spice pancakes bring me right back to those Colorado fall days.

 Now, in my 20’s living in LA, fall means pumpkin spice lattes that make you sweat in 85 degree weather.
 No wonder I’m looking up airfares for a quick trip back to relive some of the magic that autumn brings.

-While I wait for the weather to cool, I decided to bring some of these fall flavors into my kitchen, and turn up my air conditioning so that I have to wear socks inside.
+While I wait for the weather to cool, I decided to bring some of these fall flavors into my kitchen with these gluten free pumpkin spice pancakes, and turn up my air conditioning so that I have to wear socks inside.

 1/2 can Pumpkin Puree

 1 cup Flour (I use all purpose gluten free)

 1 teaspoon Salt

 1 teaspoon Vanilla